7.1.11 - Question 2: Matching Perceptions

 \(H_0\colon \boldsymbol{\mu}_Z = \mathbf{0}\) against \(H_a\colon \boldsymbol{\mu}_Z \ne \mathbf{0}\)

-We may then carry out the Paired Hotelling's T-Square test using the usual formula with the sample mean vector z-bar replacing the mean vector y-bar from our previous example, and the sample variance-covariance matrix \(S_{Z}\) replacing the the sample variance-covariance matrix \(S_{Y}\) also from our previous example:
+We may then carry out the Paired Hotelling's T-Square test using the usual formula with the sample mean vector z-bar replacing the mean vector y-bar from our previous example, and the sample variance-covariance matrix \(S_{Z}\) replacing the sample variance-covariance matrix \(S_{Y}\) also from our previous example:

 \(n\mathbf{\bar{z}'S^{-1}_Z\bar{z}}\)